Image source:

 Milk Production and Processing

-Annually, Colombia produces around 7 billion liters of milk.
-Of this, approximately 4.5 billion liters are processed each year to meet both local and international market demands.
+The annual milk production in Colombia is approximately 7 billion liters, with around 4.5 billion liters being processed to meet both local and international market demands.

 Cheese and Milk Powder Production

-Cheese is a prominent product in the Colombian dairy sector, with an annual production volume reaching approximately 400,000 tons.
-Besides cheese, Colombia produces about 200,000 tons of milk powder and whey each year.
+Cheese production is a significant part of Colombia's dairy industry, with an annual output of about 400,000 tons.
+The country also produces approximately 200,000 tons of milk powder and whey each year.

 Key Dairy Enterprises

-Leading enterprises in Colombia's dairy industry include Alquería, Colanta, Laude, Parmalat (part of Lactalis), and Alpina.
-These companies are crucial in maintaining a competitive market environment.
+Leading enterprises in Colombia's dairy market include Alquería, Colanta, Laude, Parmalat (part of Lactalis), and Alpina.
+These companies maintain a competitive market environment and support the industry's growth and development.

 Prominent Dairy Farms

-Influential dairy farms such as Hacienda San José, La Esperanza Farm, Granja La Margarita, El Rodeo Farm, and Finca San Rafael considerably contribute to national milk production.
+Several influential dairy farms contribute significantly to national milk production, including Hacienda San José, La Esperanza Farm, Granja La Margarita, El Rodeo Farm, and Finca San Rafael.

 Trade and Market Dynamics